 c.
 Suits brought by the Tax Department against a taxpayer to:

-1. Collect taxes, interest and penalties owed the Tribe under applicable Tribal tax ordinances;
+1. Collect taxes, interest and penalties owed to the Tribe under applicable Tribal tax ordinances;

 2. Compel production of books and records, to compel the appearance or testimony of an individual, or to undertake an audit;

-3. Prohibit the continuation of sales at retail or other business activity by person who does not possess the license or registration required by this ordinance;
+3. Prohibit the continuation of sales at retail or other business activity by person who does not possess the license or registration required by this Ordinance;

 4. Civil or criminal enforcement proceedings alleging a violation of applicable Tribal tax ordinances;